EMT Resume Examples

 Why this resume works:

-- Certified EMT Instructor with a strong background in emergency medical services and adult education
+- Certified EMT Instructor (I/C) with a strong background in EMS and adult education

-- Excellent communication and interpersonal skills, with the ability to build rapport with students, colleagues, and community partners
+- Excellent communication and rapport with students, preceptors, and clinical sites

 EMT Manager